 Wizards, Crusaders, and Elves can cast any known spell as many times per day as desired, up to their total spell point amount.
 This represents the character's mental focus, magical acumen, or divine favor, and limits how many spells they may cast each day.
-Characters earn a few spell points at each experience level, and continue to accumulate spell points as they gain levels, up to their maximum spell point level, which is determined by simply multiplying Intelligence, Wisdom, or Charisma by two.
+Characters earn a few spell points at each experience level and continue to accumulate spell points as they gain levels, up to their maximum spell point level, which is determined by simply multiplying Intelligence, Wisdom, or Charisma by two.
+A set of spell point markers is included in your purchase and available as a separate PDF download at DriveThruRPG.